paul-hammant/tbd/content/branch-for-release/index.md

 Of course, sometimes you **cannot** reproduce the bug on trunk so you have to do it the other way round, despite everything mentioned above.

+## Patch releases

+It could be that your team has pushed a release out from a release branch, and now has a bug to remediate in production.
+If the release cadence suits it, a cherry pick of a bug fix from the trunk to the release branch and a point release from the same branch is fine.

+### Tag instead of branch

+Releasing from a tag on the trunk is a decent optimization for many teams, if possible.
+The tag could be numbered for the release (say v1.1.1), and the branch can be avoided completely.
+Perhaps if there is bug in production and a branch is retroactively created from that tag, and the patch release (see above) can happen from there.

 ## Release branch deletion

+Release branches are deleted after releases.
+Not immediately, but when it is clear release is no longer in production.
-You really should delete release branches when releases from succeeding release branches have gone to prod.
-This is a harmless tidying activity - branches can be undeleted again quite easily.
+That is usually when releases from succeeding release branches have gone live.
+This is a harmless tidying activity - branches can be undeleted again easily enough.

 # References elsewhere